kyphan38/web/assets/docs/study/vault/3-install-vault.md

 In a production environment, avoid using the Consul cluster for both Vault storage and other Consul functions
 :::

-Architecture diagrams
+Architecture diagram

 ![img](./img/13.png)

-- Consul storage backend architecture
+- Consul storage backend communication

 ![img](./img/14.png)